tgdwyer/tgdwyer.github.io/_chapters/higherorderfunctions.md

 ### Solutions

-1. When `parseInt` is used as the callback for map, it is called with **three** arguments: currentValue, index, and array. parseInt expects the second argument to be the radix, but map provides the index of the current element as the second argument.
+1. When `parseInt` is used as the callback for `map`, it is called with **three** arguments: currentValue, index, and array. `parseInt` expects the second argument to be the radix, but `map` provides the index of the current element as the second argument.
 This leads to incorrect parsing.

 2.
    ```typescript